getdnsapi/stubby/README.md

 * Using a default configuration which provides Strict Privacy and uses a subset of the available [DNS Privacy servers](https://dnsprivacy.org/wiki/x/E4AT)

+Note: resolution of DNS queries using TLS is several times slower than standard UDP based DNS.

 Stubby is developed by the getdns team.

 # Documentation